wjloo95/Zoot/README.md

 ## ➤ Introduction

 Zoot is here to help you plan your next adventure!
-From securing bookings and scoping out flights, to finding activities for your destination, Zoot has it all!
-You can also keep track of where you've been so you can revisit the unforgettable memories you've made.
+From securing bookings and scoping out flights, to finding activities for your destination, we have it all!
 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#technologies)

 ## ➤ Technologies